Khloe Kardashian’s Longtime Hair Stylist & Friend ‘Liked’ Jordyn Woods’ Bikini Pics On Instagram

 Justine herself may not boast the fame of stylists such as Scotty Cunha or Joyce Bonelli, but her friendship with Khloe was made clear in a People interview.
 Justine outlined “absolutely [loving]” Khloe’s shorter hair before reflecting on the “big, voluminous curls” that remain one of her “favorite looks” on the Good American founder.

 As of March 2019, Khloe is seeking full custody of True, whom she shares with Thompson.
 The basketball star hasn’t been the most prominent in True’s life, as Instagram presence would suggest.
 Earlier this month, Khloe was spotted alone in the street with True in her arms.
-Tristan, meanwhile, has been spotted entertaining a mystery brunette, as The Daily Mail reports.
+Tristan, meanwhile, has been spotted entertaining a mystery brunette, as The Daily Mail reported.